 Find out your about your activity patterns

-The good news is that you can use the House Plans Helper Design Brief Work Book (available in the members area) to guide you to a home that functions just the way it needs to for your household.
+The good news is that you can use the House Plans Helper Design Brief Work Book (available here - coming soon) to guide you to a home that functions just the way it needs to for your household.

 The House Plans Helper Activity Patterns Workbook will guide you through your home based activities and help you to: